* Come and try one of the hottest hobbies for women! Whether you sing high, low

 Who can come?

-If you are a female aged 16 or over you could be a potential member.
-(Men can visit, but not sing with us – sorry chaps, your voices just don’t blend with ours!)
+If you are aged 16 or over and sing in our vocal range, you can be a potential member.
 Members under the age of 26 pay a reduced subscription fee and there is no upper age limit.
+A reduced subscription fee is also available in case of financial hardship.

 What to wear?